Listen to Audio Transcript: Balanced Plate of Food

 - smoothie (milk + veggies & fruits) + nuts

-And for snacks, you can aim to get at least 2 out of the 3 components of the healthy plate:
+And for snack, you can aim to get at least 2 out of the 3 components of the balanced plate:

 - muffin + fruit

 - toast + tofu spread